seedon198/seedon198.github.io/static/md/psy.md

 ### The Reality Check ⚠️

 ![](https://raw.githubusercontent.com/seedon198/seedon198.github.io/refs/heads/master/static/media/blogs/psychology/security.png)
-*Caption: Security plans vs. actual human behavior*
+*Security plans vs. actual human behavior*

 Let’s face it: even the best-laid security plans can fall apart in the face of human behavior.
 People hold doors for strangers, trust familiar-looking faces, and avoid confrontation.
 While technology like AI cameras and biometric locks can help, they’re not foolproof.
 The human factor will always remain a critical vulnerability.
 Recognizing this reality is essential to creating security protocols that account for both human strengths and weaknesses.